 Filing and payment deadline

 If you need more time to file your state tax return, you may be able to get an extension, but you’ll have to meet qualifications.
-Your Indiana state tax payment is still due on April 15.
-You can learn more about how to file an extension on the state website.Things to know about requesting a federal tax filing extension
+Your Indiana state tax payment is still due by the deadline.
+You can learn more about how to file an extension on the state website.Learn about requesting a federal tax-filing extension

 Choosing a filing status on your Indiana state tax return could get confusing.